-Would you refer a man to his GP if he has just started taking VIAGRA CONNECT and has complained of headache?
+Would you refer a man to his GP if he has come to you reporting of a headache since taking VIAGRA CONNECT?

 You will find the answers to these questions within this training.

 Objectives

 - Explain some of the key learnings from the postauthorisation safety study (PASS) research - Provide a refresher about the types of patients coming to the pharmacy seeking advice - Support you to train the team to handle requests with confidence - Revisit key product features